 Conflict Resolution Approaches

-Grievance Procedure
+Grievance Procedure:

-Some companies choose to employ grievance procedure as the prime method to handle scandals in the business.
+Some companies choose to employ grievance procedures as the prime method to handle scandals in the business.
 Herein, the firm establishes an official grievance procedure for its workers (Ingram, 2018).
-The employees in every level of the industry are assured that their voices are respected and will be heard in the event of a conflict.
-The management promises to respond promptly and reasonably to the issues that the staff brings forth.
+The employees at every level of the industry are assured that their voices are respected and will be heard in the event of a conflict.
+The management promises to respond promptly and reasonably to the issues the staff brings forth.
 The merit of this form is that it eliminates terrible feelings of bitterness and resentment (Ingram, 2018).
 It also guarantees open and quick handling of conflicts.

-Positive Perspective
+Positive Perspective:

-Equal Voices
+Equal Voices:

-Facts Finding
+Facts Finding:

-Resolution Participation
+Resolution Participation:

 Example of Conflict: Fox News Channel